Stocks hover near record highs, oil hits two-year high

 Gold prices firmed as the dollar retreated, with the dollar index down 0.2% while the euro was up slightly against the dollar, at $1.2196.

-MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.05% and risked a fourth session of losses.
-Japan’s Nikkei edged up 0.3% and touched its highest in almost a month.
+Overnight in Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.08%, while Japan’s Nikkei edged up 0.3% and touched its highest in almost a month.

 Taiwan stocks lost 0.4% as a spike in COVID-19 cases hit three tech companies in northern Taiwan, including chip packager King Yuan Electronics.